Shanmugabavan/SearchEngineMetaphor/README.md

  4. Install all the dependencies - `pip install -r requirements.txt`
  5. In the `searchquery.py`edit the file accordingly - `INDEX = 'metaphors_new'`
 	    ` client = Elasticsearch("https://username:password@localhost:9200",verify_certs=False)`
+6.Edit the result.html
-6. Run the python flask app
+7. Run the python flask app
 	1. flask --app app --debug run
 	2. Copy the URL and paste to Browser and route to `/search` -`http://localhost:5000/search`